 I get expectant feelings as I imagine butterflies,insects, stray cats, rodents and birds making a home wherever they can especially during our cold winter months.
 Even a homeless person who may find a “good spot” shielded from bitter cold winds and rain appreciates our view of “nothing” as “home”.

-Verger d’Emilie
+Verger d’Emilie winter’s hostage free rent

 ~

-finch and sparrows
+abandoned kiosk finch and sparrows moving in

-cats and mice playing nice
+~ moving in cats and mice playing nice catch me if you can

-padlocked fruit stand,
+~ padlocked fruit stand, awning offers shelter, beggar’s castle

 All great, but for me the padlocked fruit stand and its awning really symbolize how such simple things can provide much needed shelter for birds and other creatures as well as the homeless.
 Well done.